 Context

 Since its successful transition to a Democratic Constitutional Monarchy, Bhutan has adopted multiple legal and policy frameworks to provide women and men with the right to full and equal participation in political, civil, economic, social and cultural life at all levels.
 The Constitution of the Kingdom of Bhutan 2008 provides an overarching framework and foundation within which gender equality is enshrined.
-The Parliament also repealed the provision criminalizing unnatural sex provision in the Penal Code of Bhutan in 2021 enabling the LGBT+ population to exercise their human rights without fear of discrimination.
-This was a giant leap towards a more inclusive and progressive social.
+The Parliament also repealed the provision criminalizing unnatural sex in the Penal Code of Bhutan in 2021, enabling the LGBT+ population to exercise their human rights without fear of discrimination.
+This was a giant leap towards a more inclusive and progressive society.

 However, despite guarantees of formal equality, structural and cultural norms continue to pose barriers to the broader realization of gender equality.
 Bhutan ranks 126 out of 146 countries in the Global Gender Gap Report 2022, which uses indicators of political empowerment, health and survival, educational attainment, and economic participation and opportunity to assess the extent of gender parity.
 There is also no legally binding provision/regulation/policy that guarantees the rights of the LGBT+ population.

 The Constitution provides the right to vote and to participate in any lawful profession as a fundamental right of every Bhutanese citizen.
 The female voter composition in the general elections has been high, but the election results have been less favourable for women.
 In the 2022 local government elections, only 12.1% of the women candidates were elected although there is 200 percent increase in the female gups elected.
 Likewise in 2018, only 14.9% and 16% of women candidates were elected in the National Assembly and National Council respectively.
-For the LGBT+ community, the exercise of voting rights by the transgender population, particularly trans-women, is comparatively poor.
-The political participation by the LGBT+ community was also found to be absent at all levels.
-This can be associated to social and cultural barriers that prevent them from being visible in public sphere and their low education qualification.
-86.6% of the 292 registered members with Pride Bhutan only have high school qualifications or less.
+For the LGBT+ community, the exercise of voting rights by the transgender population, particularly trans women, is comparatively poor.
+Political participation by the LGBT+ community was also found to be absent at all levels.
+This can be associated to social and cultural barriers that prevent them from being visible in public sphere and their low education qualifications.
+86.6% of the 292 registered members with Pride Bhutan have only high school qualifications or less.

 The overall Bhutanese unemployment rate stood at 4.8% in 2021, with 6.1% women unemployed against 3.6% men.
 Women have much lower participation in regular paid employment (20.6% as compared to 35.0% for men) and a more substantial engagement in the agricultural sector (57.5% against 40.6% for men).
 It is evident that women’s unpaid care work goes largely unrecognized.
-Women in Bhutan perform 71 percent of the unpaid care work, which is 2.5 times more than men, and their share of contribution to the GDP is 11% while men’s is 5 %.
+Women in Bhutan perform 71 percent of unpaid care work, which is 2.5 times more than men, and their share of contribution to the GDP is 11% while men’s is 5 %.
 Further, the General Demography of LGBT+ 2020 reveals that 28.37% of the 180 members are unemployed, with majority working in the entertainment and private sectors.

 As of December 2021, women comprised 39.76% of the total civil servants.
 However, a further disaggregation reveals gaps in executive and decision making positions for women with women accounting for only 18 % at executive level including specialist.
 As such, continuous efforts to improve women’s representation in decision making in civil service including development of gender equality strategy to enhance women’s leadership and capacity building of women leaders.